LawrenceZ22/ThermoHands/README.md

 ## 🔥 News
 - [2024-02-27] Our preprint paper is available on 👉[arXiv](https://arxiv.org/abs/2403.09871).
 - [2024-08-26] Our automatic annotation pipeline code is uploaded.
-See how to use at 👉[annotator](thermohands-annotator/).
 - [2025-02-24] Our paper is accepted by [Sensys 2025](https://neurips.cc/) 🎉.
 - [2025-03-24] Our TherFormer baseline code is uploaded.
 Stay tuned for update👀!